 Disclaimer: This article serves only as a troubleshooting guide and it’s best to stay on the conservative side so you don’t mess up any warranty on the unit.

-My RV Fridge is Not Working?
+Why Is My RV Fridge Is Not Working?

-Because it's such a general question, it would definitely help to really identify what exactly the problem is first.
-For that to happen, it's important to understand how a RV refrigerator works since there are a lot of different types and models of RV refrigerators out there.
-I've written an article just on that which you can find Here.
+Because it’s such a general question, it would help to really identify what exactly the problem is first.
+For that to happen, it’s important to understand how a RV refrigerator works since there are a lot of different types and models of RV refrigerators out there.
+I’ve written an article just on that which you can find Here.

 When we troubleshoot, it will be a series of trial and errors to figure out the root cause of the problem.
 So, to figure out why your fridge isn’t working, we’ll need to go through a few clarifying questions (below), which could navigate us to the other sections of this article: